ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * Update the aggregate share `agg_share` to `Vdaf.agg_update(agg_param,
   agg_share, out_share)`.
 * Increment the count by 1.
-* Update the checksum value to the bitwise XOR of the checksum value with the SHA256 {{!SHS=DOI.10.6028/NIST.FIPS.180-4}} hash of the report ID associated with the output share.
+* Update the checksum value to the bitwise XOR of the current checksum value with the SHA256 {{!SHS=DOI.10.6028/NIST.FIPS.180-4}} hash of the report ID associated with the output share.
 * Store `out_share`'s report ID for future replay checks.

 This section describes a single set of values associated with each batch bucket.